liamobr-art/liamobr-art/README.md

 ### 🔭 I’m currently working on MilkBot
 ### 🌱 I’m currently learning JavaScript & Java
 ### 🤔 I’m working with @ChloeXX-AUS
-### ⚡ More about me: I'm a small dev that makes Discord bot and websites.
+### ⚡ More about me: I'm a 14 year old small Australian dev that makes Discord bot and websites.
 I also love to spend my time with my firends & family.
-I'm a 14 year old Australian.
-My priority is working on MilkBot
+My priority is working on MilkBot With @ChloeXX-AUS
 ### 💬 Websites https://milkbot.gq/ & https://milkdevelopment.cf/
 ### 📫 How to reach me: DM me on discord @liām#7708
 <!--